Nikolinje – Saint Nicholas’ Day in Croatia

 Throughout his life, Nicholas was guided by love and goodness.
 When his uncle died, everyone thought that he was going to take over his bishop role.
-He was a modest man afraid of the great responsibility that came with being a bishop.
-Instead, Nicholas withdrew to Palestina (Palestine) where he lived a solitary life.
+He was a modest man afraid of the great responsibility of being a bishop.
+Instead, Nicholas withdrew to Palestina (Palestine), where he lived a solitary life.

 After several years of living in Palestina, Nicholas returned to Mira right after the bishop who replaced his uncle died.
 In the end, he became a bishop after all.
 During the day, Nicholas preached about the faith, and during the night, he prayed.
 Some stories say that he sold all of his property and gave the money he earned to the poor.

 Nicholas died on December 6, 340 (the exact year is unclear).
 The date of his death is celebrated as Nikolinje (Saint Nicholas’ Day).
-Also on this day, people called Nikola, Nikolina, Nikolica, Nina, Nino, Nika, and Niko celebrate their name day.
+In Croatia, people called Nikola, Nikolina, Nikolica, Nina, Nino, Nika, and Niko celebrate their name day on Nikolinje.

-Nicholas is considered to be the protector of children, sailors, fisherman, the poor, students, girls, pharmacists, prisoners, merchants, and travelers.
+Nicholas is considered to be the protector of children, sailors, fishermen, the poor, students, girls, pharmacists, prisoners, merchants, and travelers.

 In addition to being a memorial day for Sveti Nikola, Nikolinje marks the beginning of the Christmas season.
-There are 2 common Croatian customs that are associated with Nikolinje.
+Some common Croatian customs are associated with Nikolinje.

 The first custom involves imitating Saint Nicholas.
 A volunteer dresses up in a bishop costume and pretends that he is Saint Nicholas.
-He wears an episcopal cloak, miter, and wields a staff.
-Nicholas is accompanied by Krampus, a half-goat half-demon creature who punishes children who misbehave.
+He wears an episcopal cloak and miter and wields a staff.
+Nicholas is accompanied by Krampus, a half-goat half-demon creature who punishes misbehaving children.

 Saint Nicholas then visits all the houses in the city.
 He goes from one house to another and asks children to pray.
 Children who know how to pray and who have been good children get a gift.
 If they don’t want to pray or they have been bad, they get punished by Krampus.